THE FUTURE OF YOUTH FOOTBALL

 Thiago Calderaro

-Goal of the reform
+Goal of the Reform

 The reform of the German Football Association aims to make football more "child-friendly" and development-promoting.
 The main objectives are to promote the fun of the game, the individual development of players and to adapt the competition to modern pedagogical and sports science findings.